 - One part Gerber yogurt blends flavor of your choice

-- Mold of choice, or container.
+- A mold of choice, or container.

-Mix cereal and yogurt, fill the mold, and freeze.
+Mix cereal and yogurt, fill the mold and freeze.

-Fun Uses for Baby Cereal: Peaches and Cream Baby Cereal Pancakes
+Peaches and Cream Baby Cereal Pancakes

 One of my toddler’s favorite breakfast dishes is pancakes.
 It is seriously one of the few things I know he will eat without fuss and won’t toss on the floor.
 So while I’m not super talented at flipping them to make them extra pretty, I am happy to make them for his breakfast.
 So here’s how to make baby cereal pancakes!